k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 `plot_index_sampling()` | Plot to compare the sampled index values to the OM expected values and original OM conditioning index data.
 `plot_comp_sampling()`  | Plot to compare the sampled composition values to the OM expected values and original OM conditioning composition data.

-Table SSMSE-case-study.
+Table 2.
 Details about the steps in the case study.

 Step | Details | Differences across scenarios? | Differences across iterations within a scenario?
 ---------------------- | ------------------ |---------------------- | ------------------